certbot/certbot/certbot/docs/using.rst

                       | domain.
 Doing domain validation in this way is
                       | the only way to obtain wildcard certificates from Let's
                       | Encrypt.
-manual_     Y    N    | Helps you obtain a certificate by giving you instructions to  http-01_ (80) or
+manual_     Y    N    | Obtain a certificate by manually following instructions to    http-01_ (80) or
                       | perform domain validation yourself.
-Additionally allows you   dns-01_ (53)
+Certificates created this dns-01_ (53)
+                      | way do not support autorenewal.
-                      | to specify scripts to automate the validation task in a
+                      | Autorenewal may be enabled by specifying scripts to automate
-                      | customized way.
+                      | the domain validation steps.
 =========== ==== ==== =============================================================== =============================

 .. |dns_plugs| replace:: :ref:`DNS plugins <dns_plugins>`